Trend Following Trading Strategies and Systems Explained (Including Backtest and Statistics)

 Do trend following strategies work?
 Is trend following profitable?

-The observant reader easily spots the simplicity of the above-mentioned strategies.
-Can really something so simple work?
+The observant reader quickly spots the simplicity of the strategies mentioned above.
+Can something so simple work?
 Isn’t the markets extremely complex?
 But yes, trend following works.
 We have written a separate article about why trend following works.

 Because trend following uses “simple” variables, they are more robust and not susceptible to curve fitting.
 That might explain why they are working, presumably decade after decade.
 No strategy can ever capture all the variables determining moves in the market, and hence it makes sense to make things as simple as you possibly can.

-Curtis Faith’s results show that very simple systems can work extremely well in a wide range of markets.
+Curtis Faith’s results show that straightforward systems can work exceptionally well in various markets.
 Because of their simplicity, we most likely can expect them to continue working in the future.
 The systems only require one element: movement.

 Some weeks ago, we tested trend following on the gold price and the S&P 500, which supported Curtis Faith’s results: